 How Long-Term Hedging Help Investors Take Advantage of a Bear Market

 Unpredictable markets can make growing wealth and avoiding losses difficult.
 Put options are an effective way to manage and reduce this unpredictability.
-Even more effective are long-term put options, also known as LEAPS: Long-Term Equity Anticipation Securities.
+Even more effective is long-term hedging via put options, also known as LEAPS: Long-Term Equity Anticipation Securities.

-A long-term equity anticipation security are options with expiration dates longer than 12 months.
+A long-term equity anticipation security is an option contract with expiration dates longer than 12 months.
 A LEAPS put option can be used as a long-term hedge, offering risk mitigation for a longer time horizon without capping potential upside.

 1) LEAPS for Long-Term Defense